valancej/documentation/_general/about/gdpr.md

 When it comes to processing, storing, etc. there are two roles that a company can have under GDPR: controller and processor (also covers sub-processors).
 The controller decides what personal data is captured, while the processor handles personal data on behalf of a controller.
 Every entity that's involved in capturing or processing the personal data needs to be compliant.

-As Codeship is both a controller and a processor, we will address each case separately.
+In the context of GDPR, Codeship is only a controller and not a processor.
+The next two sections will provide more detail on Codeship in the context of each role.

-## Codeship as a Processor
+## Codeship is Not a Processor

-Although we do consider ourselves as a Processor in the context of GDPR, and take on the responsibilities that covers, we recommend you never use personal information about your customers as part of your CI/CD workflow.
+To be considered a processor under GDPR, we would have to store or process personal information from your users or customers, on your behalf.
+Since we only work with your source code, which shouldn’t contain any personal information, we do not fall into the category of processors.
+To help clarify this, we’ll provide more detail on how source code is handled and what to do if you use personal data in your testing.

-### Your source code
+### Your Source Code

 For every build that is run on Codeship (Codeship Basic or Codeship Pro) we will connect to the repo and use your source code along with other artifacts as part of the build process.
 Once the build is complete, the build machine along with its content is destroyed and replaced with a new clean machine on the next build.

-We also cache dependencies between builds, so if you include a custom package or save data in the cache folder, that will be persisted and stored on Codeship infrastructure.
+We cache dependencies between builds, so if you include a custom package or save data in the cache folder, that will be persisted and stored on Codeship infrastructure.
 Since we cannot fully control what is cached, or easily access cached data, it will be up to you to ensure that no personal data, or other sensitive information, ends up being cached.

-In some circumstances, as mentioned on the [Security page]({{ site.baseurl }}{% link _general/about/security.md %}), our support team is able to see the code that is checked out from your SCM, but are only in a debug scenario where you've reported an issue.
+In some circumstances, as mentioned on the [Security page]({{ site.baseurl }}{% link _general/about/security.md %}), our support team is able to see the code that is checked out from your SCM, but only in a debug scenario where you've reported an issue.

-### Your customers' data
+### Your Customers' Data

-Although Codeship processes data on your behalf, we don't expect you to include any personal information in the data that we store for you.
+Although Codeship runs databases, servers, and scripts on your behalf, we don't expect you to include any personal information in the data that is used or stored for you.
 If you use personal information for testing purposes (e.g. name, usernames, email addresses of actual people) you should ensure that this data is not persisted.
 As mentioned above, data written to the caching folder will be persisted, but you should also ensure logging output is free from personal information as these are also persisted.

-The best approach to avoid any issues around Customer data, is to always use fake names, email addresses, etc. If you use a data-dump from a production system as test data input, make sure to fully anonymize it so that nothing can be traced back to a specific individual.
+The best approach to avoid any issues around personal information, is to always use fake names, email addresses, etc. If you use a data-dump from a production system as test data input, make sure to fully anonymize it so that nothing can be traced back to a specific individual.

 ### Purging Data